Coderwelsch/smart-home-screen/README.md

   - shows all uncompleted tasks and sub tasks
 - Calendar (ICS) Overview
   - shows events of the next 7 days
+- Left Navigation Bar will hide automatically when only one «module» is present

 Currently the app automatically rotates through the modules every ~ 30 seconds and scrolls through the content if it is too long to fit on the screen.